Our Privacy Notice – Updated 6 July 2020

 Who do we share your personal data with?

-We explained above how we sometimes share your data with third party data processors contracted to us, such as Mailchimp.
+We explained above how we sometimes share your data with third party data processors contracted to us, such as Mailchimp and/or Hubspot.
 This section addresses the circumstances under which we may share some of your personal data with other third parties, for example for our business development purposes.
-However, we wish to make it clear at the outset that such sharing of data is limited to aggregated data and we never share your name or email address with such parties.
+However, we wish to make it clear at the outset that such sharing of data is limited to aggregated data and we never share your name or email address with such parties without your consent.

 The policy we apply to those organisations to keep your data safe and protect your privacy is as follows:

 - For potential or actual content creators, sponsors and/or subscribers, we will not share your name or email address.
-Instead, we will provide higher level information such as your employer or employer’s industry sector, and seniority band (e.g. “General Counsel / Head of Legal”; “Senior Legal Counsel”).
-We provide this on an aggregated basis e.g. “your video has been seen by X number of General Counsel / Heads of Legal, across Y industry sectors, during the following time period”; “our members include people drawn from the following organisations”, or “in your industry, Legal teams are typically watching the following types of content”.
+Instead, we will provide higher level information such as your employer and/or employer’s industry sector, and seniority band (e.g. “General Counsel / Head of Legal”; “Senior Legal Counsel”).
+We provide this on an aggregated basis e.g. “your video has been seen by X number of General Counsel / Heads of Legal, across Y industry sectors, during the following time period”; “our members include people drawn from the following organisations”; “your content has been seen by people in the following organisations”; or “in your industry, Legal teams are typically watching the following types of content”.

 - If under contract with us, they may only use your data for the exact purposes we specify in our contract with them, and we provide only the information they need to provide their specific services or activities.